-You could, of course, try your luck via the work visa route, a student visa is generally considered an easier way to experience Japan in the short to medium term though.
-Furthermore, the beauty of learning Japanese initially will not only empower you with another language, it can bring a whole new world of career options and also prepare you for life in Japan, should you continue to stay.
+You could, of course, try your luck via the work visa route.
+Nevertheless, a student visa is generally considered an easier way to experience Japan in the short to medium term.
+Plus, the beauty of learning Japanese initially will also empower you with another language.
+In fact, it can bring a whole new world of career options and also prepare you for life in Japan, should you continue to stay.
 It is no secret that English still remains a relative barrier for many people in Japan, even in the wake of the booming tourism sector.
 Thus more than ever, having some grasp of the native tongue will help in all kinds of situations where communication is required.

 The working permit applicable under a student visa allows an individual to work up to 28 hours per week during the school semester and 8 hours per day during school breaks.
-The main exception relating to your permitted employment activities states one cannot engage in any form of adult entertainment services, as ambiguous as that sounds.
+The main exception being one cannot engage in any form of adult entertainment services, as ambiguous as that sounds.

 Depending on how you apply for your Student Visa may also affect whether or not you need to apply for a work permit.
 For example, when I applied directly through my nominated school in person for a student visa, they did everything for me.
-Everything means the entire process from checking my documentation, submitting my application to immigration, collecting my glossy new 在留カード (Zairyu Kaado or resident card) and even getting my work permit stamp, was all done on my behalf.
+Everything means the entire process from checking my documentation, submitting my application to immigration, etc. They even collected my glossy new 在留カード (Zairyu Kaado or resident card) and got my work permit stamp.
+It was all done on my behalf.

-If you apply from outside Japan, then the process will be different, you will have to pick up your resident card from the immigration counter where you disembark (airport or port).
-You will also need to apply for your work permit here too, so make sure to fill out the required application form.
-In the instance where you did not gain initial approval upon receiving your student visa, you will need to apply at your local immigration office by completing the necessary application form and receive the work permit stamp on the back of your residence card
+If you apply from outside Japan, then the process will be different.
+You will have to pick up your resident card from the immigration counter where you disembark (airport or port).
+You will also need to apply for your work permit there too, so make sure to fill out the required application form.
+If you did not get initial approval, you will need to apply at your local immigration office.
+You need to complete the necessary application form and receive the work permit stamp on the back of your residence card

-One thing to note, even though you have permission to work, the language school’s schedule plus homework can sometimes get quite hectic, so make sure to manage your time effectively and don’t burn out.
-Sometimes school events may also conflict with your shifts, so make sure to confirm the school’s timetable early so that you plan ahead without complication.
+One thing to note, even though you have permission to work, the language school’s schedule can get quite hectic.
+If you consider homework, day-trips, sports days and more.
+So, make sure to manage your time effectively and don’t burn out.
+Sometimes school events may also conflict with your part-time shifts.
+In this case, make sure to confirm the school’s timetable early so that you plan ahead without complication.

 School’s have a set timeline for accepting student visa applications, typically on a quarterly basis – ie January, April, July and October.
-Application submission deadlines are typically 4-5 months before your starting date too, so we recommend you spend the time to collect all your paperwork and submit well in advance of the cut-off time, in case there are any issues.
+Application submission deadlines are typically 4-5 months before your starting date too.
+Hence, we highly recommend you spend the time to collect all your paperwork well in advance.
+You should also try to submit all your documentation well before the cut-off time, in case there are any issues.

 My Own Experience

-When I came to Japan in early July 2014, I came with the intention of searching for a language school, and to try living in the country for a few years.
+When I came to Japan in early July 2014, I came with the intention of searching for a language school.
+I was also curious about trying to live in the country for a few years.
 Basically, it was my career break away from Australia, and an opportunity to have some downtime by trying something new.